AmbaRick/TR4-GroupProject/PublishBooking.Lambda/README.md

 ```
 8. Create the API Gateway.
 In the AWS API Gateway console, Create API -> Rest API -> build -> New Api called PublishBookingOperations.  create a resource with the name EventBookingManager
 9. Create a resource with the name EventBookingManager against your API
-9. Create a method against your resource: Create method -> method type: GET, integration type: lambda function, Lambda function: arn of your lambda function
+9. Create a method against your resource: Create method -> method type: POST, integration type: lambda function, Lambda function: arn of your lambda function
 10. Test - In API Gateway under your created method there is a Test button, you can use this to ensure your api gateway is calling your lambda.
-You should get a 200 response back in api-gateway.
+You should get a 202 response back in api-gateway.
 You can also go into your lambda and checkout the cloudwatch logs.